mikeebert/haskell-ttt/README.md

 1. Download and install [the Haskell Platform](http://www.haskell.org/platform/) if you don't have it yet.
-2. Download, clone or unzip the source code.
+2. Download, clone or unzip the tic-tac-toe source code.

 ###Play Game
 - `cd` into the project directory and type the following command in your terminal: